Matrix Decomposition and Applications: Existence of Bidiagonal Decomposition: Three Approaches

-An example of a $7\times 5$ matrix is shown as follows where $\boxtimes$ represents a value that is not necessarily zero, and \textbf{boldface} indicates the value has just been changed.
+For example, consider a $7 \times 5$ matrix $\bA$.
+The transformation is illustrated below, where $\boxtimes$ represents a potentially nonzero value, and \textbf{boldface} indicates entries modified by the transformation:

-Till now, this is exactly what we have done in the QR decomposition via the Householder reflector in Section~\ref{section:qr-via-householder} (p.~\pageref{section:qr-via-householder}).
-Going further, to introduce zeros above the upper sub-diagonal of $\bH_1\bA$ is equivalent to introducing zeros below the lower subdiagonal of $(\bH_1\bA)^\top$.
+At this stage, the process is similar to the steps used in the QR decomposition using Householder reflectors, as described in Section~\ref{section:qr-via-householder}.
+To proceed, introducing zeros above the superdiagonal in $\bH_1\bA$ is equivalent to introducing zeros below the subdiagonal of $(\bH_1\bA)^\top$.